Don't Overdue the Donuts

 You can see the fully lifted [viz](https://public.tableau.com/views/Barsarebetter/Barsarebetter?:embed=y&:display_count=yes&publish=yes) on Tableau Public.
 This wasn’t my week 39 Makeover Monday submission.
 You can peak at that [here](https://public.tableau.com/profile/robert.crocker#!/vizhome/workspace_0/workspace).
 The example below simply illustrates how bars are (usually) better when they aren’t bent.

-Hopefully you learned a thing or two from this quick lift.
+Hopefully, you have learned a thing or two from this quick lift.
 If you have a chart in need of a lift, get in touch.
 You can drop me a line at firstname.lastname@example.org to share your struggles.
 I would love to help!